 Founded in 1958

-In 1958, Béla took a patrol of boys to Camp Pico Blanco in the Big Sur wilderness of Monterey County.
+In 1958, Béla took a patrol of boys to Camp Pico Blanco in the Big Sur wilderness of Monterey County, California.
 He taught them the patrol method and the concept of boy leadership.

 With hope, persistence, and the help of a few Scouting friends, his idea grew.
 Only six years later the National Council of the Boy Scouts of America began working with Béla to adapt the program for use nationwide.
 Since then tens of thousands of youth across the United States have learned the eleven competencies of leadership.